Asian woman fights off attacker on San Francisco street

 Zei’s grandson, John Chen, said the attack left his grandmother too terrified to leave her house.

-Police said the suspect, Steven Jenkins, assaulted an 83-year-old Asian man in the same area shortly before he attacked Zie.
+Police said the suspect, Steven Jenkins, assaulted an 83-year-old man from Vietnam in the same area shortly before he attacked Zie.
 A security guard chased Jenkins after he assaulted the man and as he was fleeing, he punched Zie, Officer Adam Lobsinger said in a statement.

 The security guard detained Jenkins until officers arrived.